Environmentally Friendly Cremations provides a Carbon Neutral Program as a standard feature.

 Additionally, the transport of items for the service including the flowers, and the food and beverages for the wake, is also a factor.

-We make every effort to minimise the use of vehicles and encourages local sourcing of flowers and catering.
+We make every effort to minimise the use of vehicles and encourage local sourcing of flowers and catering.
 We also use items made from recycled materials, and we recycle and reuse common items, where appropriate, to minimise the carbon emissions associated with production, and avoid unnecessary waste.

 The greenhouse gas emissions will vary, according to the type of funeral service provided and the number of mourners in attendance.